MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise6"/></a>
 ## Exercise 6: Create a pool

-Before you run the job, you need to create a compute pool using the configuration settings in **pool.json**.
-Batch Shipyard uses several commands to control Batch pools.
-In this exercise, you will use one of those commands to create a compute pool.
+Before you run the job, you must create a compute pool using the configuration settings in **pool.json**.
+Batch Shipyard provides several commands for controlling Batch pools.
+In this exercise, you will use one of those commands to create a pool.

-> The **pool.json** file provided for you configures each pool to have two VMs and specifies a VM size of STANDARD_D3_V2, which contains 4 cores and 14 GB of RAM.
-Feel free to vary these parameters if you would like to gauge their effect on performance.
+> The **pool.json** file provided for you configures each pool to have two VMs and specifies a VM size of STANDARD_A1, which contains a single core and 1.75 GB of RAM.
+In real life, you might find it advantageous to use larger VMs with more cores and more RAM, or to increase the number of VMs by increasing the *vm_count* property in **pool.json**.

 1. In the terminal or Command Prompt window that you left open, run one of the following commands based on which operating system you are using: